GSA/digitalgov.gov/content/news/2015/05/2015-05-26-5-crucial-steps-for-conducting-an-effective-customer-interview.md

   - product-and-project-management
   - customer-experience
   - user-experience
+  - information-collection

 ---

-{{< legacy-img src="2015/05/600-x-385-Business-Solutions-Consulting-Questions-compass-pointing-to-Answers-olm26250-iStock-Thinkstock-451418329.jpg" alt="Questions compass with needle pointing to Answers" caption="" >}}
+{{< legacy-img src="2015/05/600-x-385-Business-Solutions-Consulting-Questions-compass-pointing-to-Answers-olm26250-iStock-Thinkstock-451418329.jpg" alt="Questions compass with needle pointing to Answers" caption="olm26250/iStock/Thinkstock" >}}

 When focusing on [customer experience]({{< ref "/topics/customer-experience" >}}), we all know that we need to truly understand our customer if we expect to provide them with an enjoyable experience.
 In an effort to do so, organizations often jump right to a survey to identify their customers’ needs and wants.
 While surveys are a great first step to understanding customers, they’re [not the only step]({{< ref "2014-08-18-how-to-choose-a-user-experience-technique.md" >}}).
 The most you should expect from a [well-crafted survey]({{< ref "2015-05-20-top-5-ways-to-increase-email-survey-responses.md" >}} "Top 5 Ways to Increase Email Survey Responses") is detailed knowledge in the form of hard data indicating where to conduct further research.
 It’s at this point that these other steps become imperative.